iilab/openmentoring-content/en/topics/understand-2-security/5-your-colleagues/3-2-learn.md

 Sharing information with your colleagues about your sources and research means that they will be able to continue your important investigations should something unexpected arise.
 <br>
 # 'Need to know' basis
-On the other hand, sharing information only on a 'need to know' basis means you might be better able to prevent infiltration by adversaries.
+On the other hand, sharing information only on a 'need to know' basis means you might be better able to protect people and prevent [infiltration by adversaries](link to future lesson).
 <br>
 # Sharing security
 Whether you share much or little information with your colleagues, it is important that all information shared is done so securely.